vikiaseschool/nba-predictor/README.md

 - `players_training.py`: Script to train the machine learning models for predicting starting five players statistics.
 - `results_training.py`: Script to train the machine learning models for predicting game outcomes and scores.
 - `templates/web_gui.html`: HTML template for the main input form.
-- `templates/result.html`: HTML template for displaying the prediction results.
+- `templates/result.html`: HTML template for displaying the prediction results and feedback form.
 - `templates/statistics.html`: HTML template for displaying the game statistics.

 ## Requirements